chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 [**REPORT**] Include this graph in your report.

-[**REPORT**] Indicate what you believe are the small components that are disconnected from the main connected component.
+[**REPORT**] Answer the following question: what are the small components that are disconnected from the largest connected component?

 ## 1.2.
 Create sub-graphs